-English ivy is a beautiful plant with a long history.
+English Ivy is a beautiful plant with a long history.
 Some people value ivy for its ability to form an attractive cover over walls and tree trunks.
-Other people consider the plant to be an annoying weed that damages the environment and must be eradicated.
+Others consider the plant to be an annoying weed that damages the environment and must be eradicated.

 Ivy is mildly poisonous.
 In addition, some people develop dermatitis after coming into contact with the plant.
 On the other hand, the plant may have health benefits.
-It has other benefits as well, even in North America, where it can be a problematic plant.
+It has other benefits as well, even in North America, where it can sometimes be problematic.
 In this article I'll discuss English ivy from a North American perspective.

 The English Ivy Plant